jjasghar/jjasghar.me/README.md

 # jjasghar.me

 This is my "links page" because I needed one, and wasn't going to pay for it. :metal:.

+This is also where I host my `vCard` from this blog post: <https://jjasghar.github.io/blog/2023/10/23/shared-vcard-for-free-ish/>

 ## License & Authors